-However, different management systems have different requirements to fulfil.
+However, different management systems have different requirements to fulfill.
 In this respect, conflicts of objectives can arise, which must be taken into account.

 At this point, organizations must decide which objective has priority and, if necessary, allow another objective to take a back seat.
 For example, solutions that would make sense from the perspective of efficient process design would have to take a back seat to an optimized occupational health and safety organization.
 Here, companies must make decisions on a case-by-case basis, also with a view to the certification of management systems.